 - Jomo Kenyatta University of Agriculture & Technology (JKUAT): Partner in the WinFood project with the responsibility for development of ‘baby food’ with termites.
 J. Kinyuru will conduct nutrient compositing analysis of insect products.

 - International Centre for Insect Physiology and Ecology (Icipe): Knowledge organization for harmful and useful arthropods in the tropics.
 Mass rearing facilities and pathology laboratory available.

-- Inst.
-Food and Resource Economics (FOI): Expertise in life cycle analyses and climate economics.
+- Department of Food and Resource Economics (IFRO): Expertise in life cycle analyses and climate economics.